 Parents or eligible students (age 18 and above) may ask ISOK to amend a record that they believe is inaccurate or misleading.
-They should write the Head of School; clearly identify the part of the record they want changed and specify why it is inaccurate or misleading.
+They should write to the Executive Director clearly identifying the part of the record they want changed and specify why it is inaccurate or misleading.